-5. Fvaluation
+5. Evaluation

-Applications will be checked for administrative eligibility by the CETPartnership Call Management Team.
+Applications will be checked for administrative eligibility by the Lead Agency.
 Applications involving at least one Malta-based Applicant will also be checked for administrative eligibility by the Managing Authority.
-Once the project application is deemed eligible, this will be scientifically evaluated by evaluators engaged by the CETPartnership Call Management Team.
-The chosen evaluators work in accordance with their stipulated evaluation criteria as set in the Call Text.
+Once the project application is deemed eligible, this will be scientifically evaluated by three independent external reviewers in accordance with the stipulated evaluation criteria as set in the Call Text.